abulka/abulka.github.io/content/blog/plain-text-diagrams.md

 ### Treeview Example

-Advanced Use Case example showing a Treeview construction scenario, taken from my vscode extension [Snippets Explorer](/projects/libraries/snippets-explorer/).

-PT Diagram (pure text diagram) use case sequence and psuedo code scenario using advanced features like `[if]`, `[else]` and plenty of psuedo code descriptive text.
+A Use Case (sequence diagram as text) example showing a Treeview construction code, representing the functionality of my vscode extension [Snippets Explorer](/projects/libraries/snippets-explorer/) which shows vscode source code snippets in a treeview.
+This sequence 'diagram' example includes features like `[if]`, `[else]` and plenty of psuedo code descriptive text.

 ```
 Use Cases: